0xgh057r3c0n/AdminFinder/README.md

 - `beautifulsoup4`

 ## You can install the required libraries using pip:
-- 'pip install -r requirements.txt'
+- `pip install -r requirements.txt`

 ## Usage
 - `python3 AdminFinder.py <domain>`